 Learn everything about Chateau La Patache Pomerol with wine tasting notes and wine with food pairing tips.
 Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Patache History, Overview

-Chateau La Patache, takes its name from lieu-dit where the vineyard is located.
-A small, Right Bank estate, Chateau La Patache was first owned by the Larroucaud family in the 1800’s.
+Chateau La Patache takes its name from lieu-dit where the vineyard is located.
+A small, Right Bank estate, Chateau La Patache dates back to the 1800s when it was owned by the Larroucaud family.

-Members of the Larroucaud family also owned Chateau lEnclos, another Pomerol vineyard until 2006.
-Eventually, an investor group, La Dillegence, purchased La Patache in the 1980’s.
+Members of the Larroucaud family were active in Pomerol as they also owned Chateau lEnclos, another Pomerol vineyard until 2006.
+Eventually, an investor group, La Dillegence, purchased La Patache in the 1980s.